yursky/es-workshop/README.md

 The app will pick up your changes after you save the file and refresh the page you are on. `basicQuery.js` is used on the `Home` page.

 ### Challenges 1-3
-Follow the instrutions on each page to solve the challenge.
+Follow the instructions on each page to solve the challenge.
 Again remember that you can use the Kibana Dev Tools Console / Chrome Dev Console to debug things.
 One participant will share his/her solution to each challenge.

-### Feedback
-You can provide feedback on the workshop here: [http://goo.gl/forms/dI2uK0HGPmbCAXh12](http://goo.gl/forms/dI2uK0HGPmbCAXh12).
-Please help us make it better for future sessions!